JulianneZech/loans-ml/README.md

 # loans-ml

-This project predict whether online peer-to-peer loans are fully or partially funded.
+This project predicts whether online peer-to-peer loans are fully or partially funded.
 It was completed and presented at the 2019 InnovateGCL Competition at CapitalOne Headquarters, where it won the $100 best pitch prize in the FinTech category.

 ## loan.csv